 But learning to take care of bamboo and other types of hardwood floors can be confusing if you’re new to them (Take a look at Bamboo Flooring 101: A Beginner’s Guide).
 There are common misconceptions about how to clean hardwood floors and when it’s best to refinish them.

-To help take the guesswork out of caring for your bamboo flooring and other types of hardwood floors, we’ve compiled this ultimate guide for how to maintaining and cleaning your bamboo floors.
+To help take the guesswork out of caring for your bamboo flooring and other types of hardwood floors, we’ve compiled this ultimate guide for how to maintaining and cleaning bamboo floors.

-Vacuum or dust mop daily
+Cleaning Bamboo Floors Tip#1: Vacuum or dust mop daily

 Hardwood and bamboo floors are great for allergy sufferers because they don’t soak up dust, dirt, and debris.
 But that means it’s up to you to get rid of that grime.

-Never use vinegar when you clean your floors
+Cleaning Bamboo Floors Tip#2: Never use vinegar when you clean your floors

 In the 1990s, it was advised that homeowners with hardwood floors should use a damp mop with a combination of one-quart water and one-quart cup vinegar to clean their floors.
 This information has been passed around so often that many people don’t know it was contradicted in the early 2000s.